Hercules 4.0 Enterprise Vulnerability Management Suite

 Price: Available from vendor

-Citadel's Hercules 4.0 Enterprise Vulnerability Management Suite meets enterprise demand for integrated security tools by providing
+Citadel's Hercules 4.0 Enterprise Vulnerability Management Suite meets enterprise demand for integrated security tools by providing comprehensive control over the entire vulnerability management lifecycle.

 With its Compliance Manager, Hercules 4.0 combines compliance and remediation into an integrated suite within a unified console.
 Hercules enables users to conduct both scanner- and agent-based vulnerability assessments, automate enforcement and audit compliance.
 With Citadel's library of more than 23,000 vulnerability fixes, Hercules provides comprehensive automated remediation.